Shea-Fyffe/transforming-personality-scales/vignettes/content-analysis/fine_tuning_transformers_for_classification.md

   """Format test data to be output to CSV

   Args:
-    raw_outputs: The raw_outputs from simpletransformers model.predict()
+    raw_outputs: The raw_outputs from transformers model.predict()
     test_case_ids: A list of test case ids (optiona
     label_list: A list of *unique ordered* labels (optional)
-    output_probs: A string to prefix embedding column names (so that theyre not numbers)
+    output_probs: A boolean (True/False).
+If True (the default) will convert logit predictions to probabilities
   """
   if output_probs:
       out_df = softmax(raw_outputs, axis=1)